geeksblabla/geeksblabla.com/blablas/ep4/index.md

 00:06 - did you study on any public high school?

-00:20 - How did you change your profile from developement to security?
+00:20 - How did you switch from developement to security?

 00:22 - What is cybersecurity?